itzikChaver/GDAL-Map-to-Pyramids-Converter/README.md

     * A single new GeoTIFF file (e.g., `[original_filename]_with_overviews.tif`) will be created in your selected output directory.
     * This output file will be larger than the original, as it now contains the embedded overviews, but it will offer significantly improved performance in GIS applications.
 * **"Levels" Option:** For overviews, you specify a **space-separated list of downsampling factors** (e.g., `2 4 8 16`).
 Each number represents a reduction factor (e.g., `2` means half the resolution, `4` means a quarter, `16` means 1/16th the resolution).
 A common practice is to use powers of 2.

+### Option 3: DTM to SRTMHGT

+This mode converts a **TIFF/GeoTIFF file containing DTM (Digital Terrain Model) data** into the **SRTMHGT format** (files with `.hgt` extension).
+The SRTMHGT format is widely used in many GIS and 3D visualization applications because it matches the structure of original SRTM (Shuttle Radar Topography Mission) elevation data, using a fixed 1201 × 1201 grid per 1° × 1° geographic tile.

+* **Purpose:**
+  To make your locally created or acquired DTM elevation datasets compatible with software, tools, or libraries that directly consume SRTM-style `.hgt` files, such as terrain renderers, flight simulators, and some GPS mapping software.

+* **Requirements:**

+  * The input must be a raster file in TIFF or GeoTIFF format containing valid elevation data (e.g., in meters).
+  * The input should ideally have a spatial reference in WGS 84 (EPSG:4326) or a UTM zone compatible with the target area.
+  * Note: The tool does **not** currently clip or resample your TIFF to exactly match a 1°×1° tile.
+Make sure your input covers the correct extent (usually 1201×1201 samples) before conversion.

+* **Conversion process:**

+  1. The tool takes your selected TIFF file (e.g., `my_dtm.tif`).
+  2. It runs `gdal_translate` with the option `-of SRTMHGT` to produce an output `.hgt` file in the SRTMHGT format.
+  3. The output file keeps the base name of the original TIFF, e.g., `my_dtm.hgt`.

+* **Output:**

+  * A single `.hgt` file (e.g., `my_dtm.hgt`) located in the chosen output directory.
+  * The output is a 16‑bit signed integer raster with a fixed size of 1201×1201 pixels, which is the standard for SRTM data tiles.

 ### Common Option: Resampling Method